-PARKING: They choices here are metered street or Valet.
+PARKING: The choices here are metered street or Valet.
 If you’re looking for Street Parking, forget it.
-I think the place is crowded 24-7.
 You’d have more luck hitting the powerball.
 There is a Valet stand in back of the restaurant, that is technically free, but takes tips.

 Do me, you and everyone else in America a favor…don’t go cheap here.
 Tip these guys.
 Two or three bucks will do.
 It’s what they should probably be charging for the Valet service anyway.

 All other days: 11:00 am-3:00 pm, 5:00 pm-12:00 am